osisoft/OCS-Docs/content/developer-guide/data-views-dev/data-views-lp-dev.md

 * [Group data items](xref:DataViewsGrouping)
 * [Data view shape](xref:DataViewShape)

 Data views are meant to be designed interactively.
 Each modification you make to a data view is likely to affect how the data view [resolves](xref:ResolvedDataView) into concrete information.
-The [resolved API resources](xref:ResolvedDataViewAPI) close the loop, showing you exactly what information is in the data view, and why.
+The [resolved API resources](xref:data-views-data-views-resolved) closes the loop, showing you exactly what information is in the data view and why.

-Each data view can be individually [access-controlled](xref:DataViewsSecuringDataViews) using the [access control API resources](xref:DataViewsAccessControlAPI).
+Each data view can be individually [access-controlled](xref:DataViewsSecuringDataViews) using  [Data View Access Control resources](xref:data-views-access-control).

 ## Consuming a data view
-[Data view data](xref:DataViewsQuickStartGetData) is available via queries to the RESTful data views [data API resource](xref:DataViewsDataAPI).
+[Data view data](xref:DataViewsQuickStartGetData) is available via queries to the RESTful data views <xref:data-views-data-views-data> resource.

 To understand the source of each data field, inspect how the data view [resolved](xref:ResolvedDataView).